BlockscapeNetwork/tendermint-mpc-test/README.md

 to create ~/.juno2 with chain data.
 You can copy ~/.juno files to ~/.juno2 `cp -R ~/.juno ~/.juno2` (please stop your local daemon before copy)

-if you want to use data in validator image for ~/.juno and ~/.juno2 set OVERWRITE=1 for both validators in docker-compose.yml. (pay attention. this overwrites data in ~/.juno and .juno2 with the data in validator/config (docker image) and starts syncing at around Block 0)
+if you want to use data in validator image for ~/.juno and ~/.juno2 set OVERWRITE=1 for both validators in docker-compose.yml. (pay attention. this overwrites data in ~/.juno and ~/.juno2 with the data in validator/config (docker image) and starts syncing around Block 0)

 ### Start docker-compose